 Snotlout, Fishlegs, and the twins rolled their eyes and muttered in an agreement.
 The two 'lost' teens smiled at them and they all turned to the view.
 Even though Berk wasn't the prettiest of places to live, the view of it was quite breathtaking.
 They overlooked the deep blue sea off Berk's coast, and there wasn't a cloud in the sky.

 "Wow, this is kinda cool," Ruffnut smiled.

 "Yeah, but it's missing something," Tuffnut said.

-"It need a splot of Ruffnut on the ground over there."
+"It need a splot of Ruffnut on the island over there."
 This answer earned Tuffnut a smack to the head.
 The others laughed at their antics while Toothless rolled his eyes.
 Humans are strange things, he thought.
 I mean, why would they walk up a mountain when they could just fly to the top?
-Why couldn't the stupid teens be like his human and the blonde girl?
+Why couldn't the stupid teens be more like his human and the blonde girl?

 I hope the ending wasn't too rushed, and please drop a review! :)